Ross Puritty: Professional boxing career

 Purrity struggled in his early career, losing to Cleveland Woods by technical knockout after being knocked down twice in his second fight.
-Through his first six professional fights Puritty had compiled a mediocre record of 3-3, and after thirteen professional fights he was doing even worse, falling to 6-7.
+Through his first six professional fights Puritty had compiled a mediocre record of 3–3, and after thirteen professional fights he was doing even worse, falling to 6–7, though he at least showed he was durable: five of the defeats were on points.
 By this time Puritty was considered nothing more than a useful journeyman who could be used as a trial horse for other young heavyweights.
 But Puritty was learning the art and science of boxing, and with time and experience his results began to improve.

-A July 1994 match against Tommy Morrison, 41-2 at the time, was a turning point in Puritty's career, as he was outlanded and tired out near the end of the fight, but the bout was scored a draw after ten rounds on the strength of Puritty's two knockdowns of Morrison.
+A July 1994 match against Tommy Morrison, 41–2 at the time, was a turning point in Puritty's career, as he was outlanded and tired out near the end of the fight, but the bout was scored a draw after ten rounds on the strength of Puritty's two knockdowns of Morrison.
 Puritty then went on a tear, winning his next ten consecutive bouts, all by knockout.
-Puritty had made his name and was now considered a top-tier opponent, earning matches against Hasim Rahman and Michael Grant (both of whom beat him), and against Jorge Luis Gonzalez and Joe Hipp, both of whom Puritty beat.
-Following the win against Hipp, Puritty was matched against world title contenders Corrie Sanders, Larry Donald, and Chris Byrd, losing all three fights.
-Just when it appeared that his time as a contender was ending, Puritty upset the undefeated prospect Mark Hulstrom and the also undefeated future world champion Wladimir Klitschko in just 29 days in late 1998 on his way to a four fight win streak (he won the WBC international Heavyweight title from Klitschko).
+Puritty had made his name and was now considered a top-tier opponent, earning matches against Hasim Rahman and Michael Grant (both of whom beat him on points), and against Jorge Luis Gonzalez and Joe Hipp, both of whom Puritty beat.
+Following the win against Hipp, Puritty was matched against world title contenders Corrie Sanders, Larry Donald, and Chris Byrd, losing all three fights again on points.
+Just when it appeared that his time as a contender was ending, Puritty upset the undefeated prospect Mark Hulstrom and the also undefeated future world champion Wladimir Klitschko in just 29 days in late 1998 on his way to a four fight win streak (he won the WBC International heavyweight title from Klitschko).

-Since a draw with Frankie Swindell in January 2000, Puritty has compiled a pedestrian record of just 4-7-2, and his time appears to have passed.
+Since a draw with Frankie Swindell in January 2000, Puritty has compiled a pedestrian record of just 4–7–2, and his time appears to have passed.
 But overall Puritty has salvaged a respectable career as a high-level journeyman and sometime contender for the heavyweight crown, amassing a career record of 31 wins and 20 losses with 27 wins coming by knockout.

 Puritty has been generally acknowledged as a fighter with an "iron chin" due to his tremendous ability to absorb punishment.
+After the two early stoppages - one TKO and one retirement - he was only stopped again once in his career, late on, by Vitali Klitschko: the other 17 of his defeats all went the distance.

 Ross Puritty now resides in Wichita, Kansas living with his wife Twila and their five children: Chandler, Tonique, Ross, DeAundre, and Maleak.
 He works as a salesperson at Lexus of Wichita.

 Puritty has taken under his wing amateur boxers such as national contender Jeffery Page from Andover, Kansas and numerous other amateurs in a team known as Wichita Hard Hitters.
 Also for a short period he coached the Golden Glove champion Charles Ellis through a short but explosive professional career.